 There was discussion about the HO regulations and whether they “encourage” or “require” preservation.

-Members of the public, both in favor and opposed to the proposal, had to wait 3-1/2 hours to speak.
+Members of the public had to wait 3-1/2 hours to speak.

 Peter LeBeau, commander of American Legion Post 29 in Greenwich, a disabled Vietnam veteran, said he had trained at an Armory one weekend a month with his comrades.